What is the course about?

 What level is the course and do I need any particular skills?

 It is useful, but not essential, to be able to use a music notation program such as Sibelius.
-If you are notating your score by hand, it will need to be legible for performer(s).
+If you are notating your score by hand, it will need to be legible to the pianist.

 How will I be taught, and will there be any work outside the class?

-• Guided analytical listening, score study, discussion and playing of examples
+* Guided analytical listening, score study, discussion and singing of examples

-• Tutor explanation and demonstration of piano playing techniques
+* Tutor explanation and demonstration of vocal techniques

-• How to notate your music clearly and legibly.
+* How to notate your music clearly and legibly, including words

 Are there any other costs?
 Is there anything I need to bring?